 Short-Term Trading Fee: A fee charged to discourage short-term or excessive trading by participants in certain investment funds.
-The fee is charged when the investment is sold.
+The fee is charged when the investment is sold within a designated time period after purchase (i.e., less than 30 days since date of purchase).